-Mental Health and Substance Abuse Treatment Center
+Mental Health and Substance Abuse:

-A combined mental health and substance abuse treatment center has the staff and resources available to handle individuals with both mental health and substance abuse issues.
+A combined mental health and substance abuse rehab has the staff and resources available to handle individuals with both mental health and substance abuse issues.
 It can be challenging to determine where a specific symptom stems from (a mental health issue or an issue related to substance abuse), so mental health and substance abuse professionals are helpful in detangling symptoms and keeping treatment on track.

-Cognitive Behavioral Therapy (CBT)
+Cognitive Behavioral Therapy:

 Trauma therapy addresses traumatic incidents from a client's past that are likely affecting their present-day experience.
 Trauma is often one of the primary triggers and potential causes of addiction, and can stem from child sexual abuse, domestic violence, having a parent with a mental illness, losing one or both parents at a young age, teenage or adult sexual assault, or any number of other factors.
 The purpose of trauma therapy is to allow a patient to process trauma and move through and past it, with the help of trained and compassionate mental health professionals.

 In individual therapy, a patient meets one-on-one with a trained psychologist or counselor.
 Therapy is a pivotal part of effective substance abuse treatment, as it often covers root causes of addiction, including challenges faced by the patient in their social, family, and work/school life.